dadtriesto/youtube/README.md

 If you do not provide either, you'll be prompted for them.
 Note: YouTube recommends 1280x720 for a thumbnail size.
 The generated image will be titled 'thumbnail.png'

 Use `get-help .\makeThumbnail.ps1 -detailed` for more information

+# Command Line Stuff
+Use ffmpeg to extract audio from an mp4 (use OBS for audio-only capture) `ffmpeg -i source.mp4 -vn -c:a copy audio-only.m4a`